 Transition lenses are clear when you’re indoors and away from the sun, but fade to dark when you go out into the sunlight.
 This nifty and high-tech invention turns your regular pair of glasses into sunglasses without you ever having to lift a finger!
 While these are fantastic alternatives, some wearers don’t like that they have no control over whether they turn to sunglasses or not.
 There are instances where they may want to keep their regular lenses while outdoors, making separate prescription sunglasses better for them.

+At EyeBuyDirect, getting prescription sunglasses is just as easy as entering your prescription on your favorite sunglasses style.
+RFLKT, our premium eyewear line, features quality prescription sunglasses for as low as $60.
 The most important part of choosing a style is going to be what you like and how you enjoy dressing.
 Of course, other factors will come into play such as facial structure and skin tone.
 Your best bet is to experiment with different styles, either in person or using one of our awesome style guides, to find what works with your personal look.

 So before you ask again, “Are prescription sunglasses worth it?”
 They are!